SaintSkeeta/LaunchSitecoreTDS/README.md

  - TertiaryNav.ascx.cs
  - AccountController.cs

+layouts/LaunchSitecore/Main.aspx.designer.cs in the package has a removed reference to the sc:VisitorIdentification control...yet the aspx still has it.
+In this solution, we keep it there to comply with WebForms standards.

+www.LaunchSitecore.config - changes with the SC8 package removed sections of config, but mention it's only for the Technical Preview of Sitecore 8.
+We've left these in, until we see any issues arise from it.

 ### Item differences ###
  - master: /sitecore/system/Settings/Rules/ConditionalRenderings/Tags/Default
   - the TDS project has added tag on this item for 'Engagement Automation'.
 This tag existed in the 7.2 package but was removed from 7.5 package.